dyo/dyo/README.md

 Like the name suggests this methods outputs the html of a specific component this is normally used for server side rendering.
-When used as a server-side tool adding the attribute `hydrate` will tell dio to hydrate the present structure.
+When used as a server-side tool adding the attribute `data-hydrate` will tell dio to hydrate the present structure.

 ```javascript